unam3/docs/src/guide/reusability/composables.md

 ## Async State Example {#async-state-example}

-The `useMouse()` composable doesn't take any arguments, so let's take a look at another example that makes use of one.
+Let's take a look at another example that use argument.
 When doing async data fetching, we often need to handle different states: loading, success, and error:

 ```vue
 <script setup>